Skip to Content

 What is the Largest Ebike Battery Available?

 The largest e-bike battery available is Optibike’s 52V 3260Wh battery on the R22 Everest.
 This is actually a dual battery setup.
-The large battery provides enough range to travel 300 miles on a single charge, according to Optibike.

 If you need more capacity than that, your best option is to buy a second battery and swap them out when the first one runs out of power.
 You can store your backup battery in a pannier or on your rear rack.
 Some e-bikes have a dual battery setup.
-You can mount two batteries on the frame and use both at once.

 It’s also possible to improve the range of your electric bike by installing a larger capacity battery or riding more efficiently.
-Hopefully, this guide helps you get the most out of your e-bike.
+Hopefully, this guide helps you get the most range out of your e-bike.

 Do you ride an electric bicycle?
 What kind of range do you get?
 Share your experience in the comments below!